-We signed up for The Rivertown CSA this year which means that on Saturdays, we go to town and pick up whatever the local farm has harvested that week.
+I signed up for The Rivertown CSA this year which means that on Saturdays, I go to town and pick up whatever the local farm has harvested that week.
 But every time I return home with our weekly allotment, I panic.
 HOW AM I GOING TO USE THIS PERFECT PRODUCE BEFORE IT ALL GOES BAD?
 I need to immediately start portioning, assigning, cooking and freezing.

 For example, I knew we would never eat 3 baskets of blueberries because the boys would rather eat slime than try them (they said that.)
 I couldn't bear those beautifully tart firm berries turning to mush.
-So I froze one basket in a plastic bag for smoothies or pies down the road.
-I did the same with the sweet strawberries that actually tasted like strawberries (hulling them before I froze them in a gallon bag.)
+So I froze one basket on a tray and then put them into a plastic bag for smoothies or just some late night snacking.
+I did the same with the sweet strawberries that actually tasted like strawberries (hulling them before I froze them.)

 For the Swiss chard, I separated the leaves from the stems and chopped both.
 I heated olive oil in a pan then sauteed garlic for 1 minute, added stems and cooked for 5 minutes then added leaves, salt and dashes of both cider vinegar and fish sauce.
 When they were wilted, I stirred in a tablespoon of greek yogurt and a teaspoon of lemon juice.
 Throughout the week, I used it three times: I served it as a side dish, mixed it into cauliflower rice and added it to scrambled eggs.